bkoelman/CSharpGuidelinesAnalyzer/docs/Configuration.md

 ```

 Editorconfig settings are inherited from parent directories (unless `root = true`), which enables you to vary rule configuration per directory.

+> Note: A [bug](https://youtrack.jetbrains.com/issue/RIDER-53508) in JetBrains Rider prevents reading these settings from .editorconfig.
+If you're using Rider, use the legacy format instead (see below).

 Aside from rule-specific settings, you can set [severities](https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2019#set-rule-severity-in-an-editorconfig-file) for all rules in this file too:

 ```ini